zabbix/zabbix/src/go/plugins/mongodb/README.md

 ## Troubleshooting
 The plugin uses Zabbix agent's logs.
 You can increase debugging level of Zabbix Agent if you need more details about what is happening.
-Set the environment variable MGO_DEBUG to "1" in order to turn on verbose log messages for the MGO package.
+Set the DebugLevel configuration option to "5" (extended debugging) in order to turn on verbose log messages for the MGO package.